Leadership

 Key takeaways

-• Leadership styles are how that belief shows up day to day; the philosophy is the why underneath.
+- Leadership styles are how that belief shows up day to day; the philosophy is the why underneath.

-• Servant and transformational models dominate modern, knowledge-driven teams.
+- Servant and transformational models dominate modern, knowledge-driven teams.

-What Is Leadership Philosophies?
+What Is a Leadership Philosophy?

 Servant leadership

 The servant leadership definition is simple: the leader exists to serve the team, not the reverse.
-The servant leadership meaning in practice is removing blockers, developing people, and putting their growth ahead of personal credit.
+The servant leadership meaning in practice is removing blockers, developing people, and putting their wellbeing ahead of personal credit.
 The concept was popularized by Robert Greenleaf and is now a recognized model in management research.

 Transformational leadership